mjordan/islandora_sundog/README.md

  </arr>
 ```

+# Limitations

+This technique for adding data to an Islandora's Solr index has a couple of limitations:

-However, there is a problem - this technique only works if the Solr document corresponding to an Islandora object already exists.
-Indexing Solr via GSearch after object ingestion or update takes a few seconds, so we we need to wait until GSearch has finished before we can add or update fields in a Solr document using Solr's `/update` HTTP endpoint.
+* it only works if the Solr document corresponding to an Islandora object already exists.
+Indexing Solr via GSearch after object ingestion or update takes a few seconds, so we cannot use Islandora's hook_islandora_object_ingested(), hook_islandora_datastream_modified(), etc. to add our data to Solr.
+Therefore, we wait until GSearch has finished before we add fields in a Solr document using Solr's `/update` HTTP endpoint.
 To work around this problem, we fire the HTTP request to `/update` in a background process that waits a specific amount of time (say 10 seconds), invisibly to the end user, after object/datastream ingest or update.
+* we can only add fields of the type "string" to Solr, and not "text", "boolean", etc. This means that Solr does no tokenization or other types of processing on the data.
+So for example, if we want our data to be normalized to lowercase, we need to do it ourselves before we add it to Solr.

 ## Requirements